 Sony A7c Recommended Memory Cards

-V90 UHS-II cards are great for photographers that do a lot of continuous bursting.
+V90 UHS-II cards are the fastest memory cards for the Sony a7c.
+They are great for photographers that do a lot of continuous bursting but they are overkill for everything else.

-V60 UHS-II cards are great for photographers that burst sometimes but mostly shoot in single-shot mode.
-They’re also great for Video shooters since they allow you to transfer large files quickly to your computer.
+V60 UHS-II cards are perfect for photographers that burst sometimes but mostly shoot in single-shot mode.
+They’re also great for video shooters since they allow you to transfer large files quickly to your computer.

 Here are the top cards for each speed class.